hmrc/economic-crime-levy-registration/api-docs/get-registration-validation-errors.md

 ## Responses

-### The registration is valid and can be submitted to the HoD
+### The registration is valid and no errors are returned

 **Code**: `204 NO_CONTENT`

-### The registration is not valid and therefore should not be submitted to the HoD
+### The registration is not valid and validations errors are returned

 **Code**: `200 OK`